kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/KKP_autoscaler/_index.en.md

 * There are nodes in the cluster that have been underutilised for an extended period (10 minutes by default) and can place their Pods on other existing nodes.

-## The Pre-requisites
+## The Pre-requisite

-Using a Kubernetes cluster autoscaler in the KKP cluster must meet specific minimum requirements:
+Using a Kubernetes cluster autoscaler in the KKP cluster must meet specific minimum requirement:

 * Kubernetes cluster running Kubernetes v1.18 or newer is required.